corefan/xenko-docs/en/manual/graphics/textures/index.md

 ![Add texture](media/add-texture.png)

 > [!Note]
-> Render targets are a different kind of texture, and don't use images.
+> render textures are a different kind of texture, and don't use images.
 Instead, they render the output from a [camera](../cameras.md).
-For more information, see [Render targets](../graphics-compositor/render-targets.md).
+For more information, see [Render textures](../graphics-compositor/render-textures.md).

 Alternatively, drag the texture file from Explorer to the asset view: